Ginza Food Guide: 20 Best Restaurants in Ginza, Tokyo (Updated 2025)

 1. Tapas Molecular Bar

 TAPAS MOLECULAR BAR (タパス モラキュラーバー) is a molecular gastronomy restaurant located on the 38th floor of Mandarin Oriental Hotel a luxury five-star hotel in Tokyo.
 The Michelin-starred restaurant offers an extraordinary dining experience with molecular gastronomy “the science of cooking”.
 The inspiring and innovative multi course meal with a fusion of Japanese and Western cuisine is prepared and served with a precise calculation.
-Each dish is served in tapas style to surprise guests with a delight and stimulate not only the taste but all five senses.
+Each dish is served in tapas style to surprise guests with a delight and to stimulate not only the taste but all five senses.
 Be indulged and entertained by the magical culinary art in the heart of Tokyo.

 ▶ Book your table at TAPAS MOLECULAR BAR